ComputationalPhysiology/oasisx/docs/splitting_schemes.md

 $$

 ### Essential boundary conditions

-We note that we have not specified boundary conditons for the pressure correction.
+We note that we have not specified boundary conditions for the pressure correction.

 Assume that $\partial \Omega_N=\emptyset$, we then use that $u^*=\mathbf{g}^n$ on the whole boundary, and the flux condition of $\mathbf{g}$ over $\partial\Omega$.
 We integrate the pressure correction equation over $\Omega$ (using the divergence theorem)